Raigad Fort: Major features

-The main palace was constructed using wood, of which only the base pillars remain.
-The main fort ruins consist of the queen's quarters, and six chambers, with each chamber having its private restroom.
-The chambers do not have any windows.
-In addition, ruins of three watch towers can be seen directly in front of the palace grounds out of which only two remain as the third one was destroyed during a bombardment.
-The fort also overlooks an artificial lake known as the Ganga Sagar Lake.
+The main palace was constructed of wood, of which only the base pillars remain.
+The fort ruins include the queen's quarters, and six chambers, each with a private restroom.
+The chambers lack windows.
+In front of the palace grounds are the remains of three watchtowers, of which only two survive, as the third was destroyed during a bombardment.
+The fort also overlooks an artificial lake known as Ganga Sagar Lake.

-The only main pathway to the fort passes through the "Maha Darwaja" (Great Door) which was previously closed at sunset.
-The Maha Darwaja has two huge bastions on both sides of the door which are approximately 65–70 ft in height.
-The top of the fort is 600 ft above this door.
+The primary access route to the fort passes through the “Maha Darwaja” (Great Gate), which was traditionally closed at sunset.
+The Maha Darwaja is flanked by two bastions, each approximately 65–70 ft high.
+The top of the fort rises 600 ft above this entrance.

-The king's court, inside the Raigad Fort, has a replica of the original throne that faces the main doorway called the Nagarkhana Darwaja.
-It faces the East Side.
-It was here where Chhatrapati Shivaji Maharaj's took place.
-This enclosure had been acoustically designed to aid hearing from the doorway to the throne.
-A secondary entrance, called the Mena Darwaja on the south side, was supposedly the private entrance for the royal ladies of the fort that lead to the queen's quarters.
-The convoy of the king and the king himself used the Palkhi Darwaja. on the north side.
-To the right of Palkhi Darwaja, is a row of three dark and deep chambers.
-Historians believe that these were the granaries for the fort.
+The king's court within Raigad Fort contains a replica of the original throne, which faces the main doorway called the Nagarkhana Darwaja.
+The throne is oriented towards the east.
+It was here that Chhatrapati Shivaji Maharaj was crowned.
+The enclosure was acoustically designed to allow sound to travel from the doorway to the throne.

+A secondary entrance, called the Mena Darwaja on the southern side, is believed to have been the private entrance for the royal women and leads to the queen’s quarters.
+The Palkhi Darwaja on the northern side was used by the king and his entourage.
+To the right of the Palkhi Darwaja is a row of three deep, dark chambers, which historians believe served as granaries.